Quick Overview

 Note: The above screenshot illustrates how the guidelines on multiple policies appear in policy wordings.

-How Does the Coordination of Benefits in Health Insurance Work?
+How Does COB in Health Insurance Work?

 Here’s an operational view of how coordination of benefits in health insurance works in practice, cashless and reimbursement routes, your rights, and the paperwork you need: